eisenzopf/qsip_specification/qsip_v1.0.md

 ### 10.1.
 Custom Message Types

-While this specification defines a core set of message types, QSIP is designed to be extensible.
+While this specification defines a core set of message types, QSRP is designed to be extensible.
 New message types MAY be defined.
 Organizations defining custom types SHOULD prefix them with a reverse domain name string (e.g., "com.example.custom_type") to avoid collisions, unless registered via an IANA process.

 ### 10.2.
 Payload Extensions